Paul-Hess/perspective_app/README.md

 	    </CORSConfiguration>

-* in the grantee input type: your_variable_name
-* give your grantee all the permissions
-* go to the AWS IAM Identity Access Management page console.aws.amazon.com/iam/home
+* go to the AWS IAM [Identity Access Management page](console.aws.amazon.com/iam/home)
-* click the users tab and create a new user under the same variable name that you gave permissions to in the bucket you created
+* click the users tab and create a new user
 * make sure to save the access key and secret key for this user
 * in the root directory of your fork of this repo create a .env file
 * in that file:
 	export AWS_ACCESS_KEY_ID='ACCESS_KEY_YOU_JUST_CREATED_FOR_YOUR_USER'